movementkitchen/website/src/pages/about/index.md

 ### About me

 Hi there!
-I’m Ivana, a sports biomechanics scientist, coach and therapist with over a decade of experience supporting women through pregnancy, postnatal recovery and menopause.
+I’m Ivana, a sports biomechanics scientist, coach and writer with over a decade of experience supporting women through pregnancy, postnatal recovery and menopause.
 I have a special interest in mechanisms of injuries, ageing, and women's health and have published [research on ageing elite endurance runners](https://commons.nmu.edu/isbs/vol40/iss1/36/).
-I’m passionate about bringing elite-athlete-level of care to everyday mums who could never afford a team of experts standing behind them.
+I’m passionate about bringing elite-athlete-level of care to any mum.
 I'm also a mum of two (born by a C-section and a homebirth after cesaerean) with a lived experience of overcoming a severe diastasis recti and chronic back pain.
 When I don't research, teach or write, you can usually find me drawing in Walthamstow Marshes with my 7- and 9-year-olds.

 ### About Movement Kitchen

-The name Movement Kitchen stands for weaving movement into the everyday, reclaiming the right to move your body on your own terms, in your own space.
-Kitchen is a feminine and nurturing environment, with hardly any overlaps with the tough, no-pain-no-gain culture of sport and exercise.
-It's a space for creating - intentionally and serendipitously, for playing and trying things out.
-Anything is allowed in the kitchen, no make-up required, no dress code, no body image obsession.
-You can relax and be you.
+Kitchen is a feminine and nurturing environment, a space for creating, playing and experimenting.
 My studio really is a kitchen.
 With large floor to ceiling mirrors, a climbing frame and a variety of exercise props.
 I try to recreate the safe and intimate atmosphere of a kitchen in my sessions too.
 My approach is based on research and clinical practice but guided by empathy and intuition.
 It offers a supportive environment for you to get to know your body and its capabilities, and develop a nourishing long-term relationship with exercise.

 ### My Education